 - 1 batch crumb topping (or two batches, see note)

 - Preheat oven to 350°F. Grease and flour an 8"x8" square pan.

-- Cream softened butter and granulated sugar in a large mixing bowl on medium speed for 1-2 minutes until light and fluffy.
+- Cream softened butter and granulated sugar in a large mixing bowl on medium to medium-high speed for 1-2 minutes until light and fluffy.